freerange/site/soups/weeknotes/week-421.snip.markdown

 * Worked at home, Aviation House and [TOG Bloomsbury][the-office-group].

+* Spent the majority of our time working on the [Manuals Publisher][manuals-publisher] project for GDS.
+We spoke to lots of people with knowledge of the project to help us come up with a suggestion as to how best approach it.

 * Hosted [GFR Show & Tell 29][show-and-tell-29] on Wednesday.

 * Continued organising the [CoTech][co-tech] social during [Open 2017][open-2017].